devoxa/next-i18next-compress/README.md

 ## Limitations

-1. If React components are interpolated inside of `<Trans>`, the key is not compressed. **Do not supply a `i18nKey` manually, this will cause a runtime error.**

-2. If a key includes a namespace (like `ns:key`), the namespace will get lost during compression.
+1. If a key includes a namespace (like `ns:key`), the namespace will get lost during compression.
    **This will cause a runtime error.** If you need this functionality, feel free to submit a PR!

-3. Calling `t` with a variable argument is not supported, use a string literal instead.
+2. Calling `t` with a variable argument is not supported, use a string literal instead.
 This will throw an error during build.

 ```diff